-Following the publication of the findings and recommendations of the Dundee Drugs Commission Report "Responding to Drug Use with Kindness, Compassion and Hope" (published in August 2019), a programme of service development and change is underway in relation to the provision of substance misuse services and supports.
+Following the publication of the findings and recommendations of the Dundee Drugs Commission Report "Responding to Drug Use with Kindness, Compassion and Hope", a programme of service development and change is underway in relation to the provision of substance misuse services and supports.

-Following the publication of the final report of the Independent Inquiry into Mental Health Services in Tayside, "Trust and Respect" (published in February 2020), agreement has been reached that the operational management of in-patient mental health services in Tayside transfer from the Tayside Integration Joint Boards, hosted by Perth & Kinross IJB, to NHS Tayside.
+Following the publication of the final report of the Independent Inquiry into Mental Health Services in Tayside, "Trust and Respect", agreement has been reached that the operational management of in-patient mental health services in Tayside transfer from the Tayside Integration Joint Boards, hosted by Perth & Kinross IJB, to NHS Tayside.
 The Tayside IJBs will remain critical to the response to the recommendations of the inquiry through the redesign of community based mental health services.